shyamkrishnanpr/AstroBackend/README.md

 #### Step 5: Start the Backend Server

-Run the following command to start the React frontend server.
+Run the following command to start the Node Js Backend server.

 ```bash
   npm run dev